Movie Review: Battle of the Sexes (2017)

 How I Helped the Houston Astros Beat the New York Yankees in the 2017 ALCS

 Key play: Bird clipped in the 5th.
 As Omar said, “It's just Bird to me.”

 Yesterday we had plans to see the Andrew Wyeth exhibit at the Seattle Art Museum with our friends Vinny and LoLo and we stayed until around 5:00 (gametime), and then we went out for drinks and dinner until around 7:30.
 I could've watched then.
 But I didn't.
 I didn't even go online.
 I left my phone off.
 Like all the way off.
 The day before a friend, who was a Yankees fan, texted me something mid-game, some snide comment, and I didn't want to know, so I turned the whole thing off that night and the next night.
 I didn't want to jinx it.

 This is partly the result of what happened Tuesday night.
-Patricia and I were on our way to dinner before seeing “Ragtime” at the 5th Avenue Theater (I know: But we ususally don't get out this much), and I checked the score on ESPN.com: 4-0, Astros, in the 7th.
+Patricia and I were on our way to dinner before seeing “Ragtime” at the 5th Avenue Theater (we ususally don't get out this much), and I checked the score on ESPN.com: 4-0, Astros, in the 7th.
 Great!
 They'd be up three games to one with one more to win.
 In the bag.
 But then I saw something on Twitter.
 Something about how someone, Joe Musgrove or someone, was supposed to be the Astros' Andrew Miller and it hadn't happened.
 Then managerial comments like: “If your thought is to bring in X if your first pitcher gives up two runs, you should just begin the inning with X.” I went back to ESPN.com with an awful feeling in my stomach.
 Yep.
 It was now 4-3 in the bottom of the 8th, one out, and the Yankees had runners on first and third.
 Then it was 4-4 in the bottom of the 8th, one out, and the Yankees had runners on first and third.
 Then it was 6-4, Yankees.
 Then it was over and the series was tied, 2-2, and the Yankees had the momentum.

 All because I'd checked the score on ESPN.com.